 Thermal test chambers (or temperature test chambers) are widely used in a variety of industries and applications.
 Common uses include steady-state or stability testing, thermal cycling or thermal shock, and other applications for today’s testing needs.
 Key industry requirements define specific testing protocols and standards which are frequently updated to keep pace with the dramatically accelerating advancements in consumer technologies.
 Several key industries and applications include:

 With the increasing demand for vehicle electrification, OEMs, suppliers and manufacturers must keep pace with the changing technologies and regulatory environment.
-While a variety of methods and specifications exist, several key EV battery test applications include thermal cycling and thermal shock, reliability, and robustness from vibration, overcharge and discharge protection, and over temperature protection.
+While a variety of methods and specifications exist, several key applications for EV battery test chambers include thermal cycling and thermal shock, reliability, and robustness from vibration, overcharge and discharge protection, and over-temperature protection.
 Thermal chambers are especially useful for simulating cold start conditions where various temperature extremes need to be verified.
 Several common standards for vehicle battery certification include UL 1642 (lithium cells), IEC 62660, ISO 12405, SAE J1772, and IEEE 1725.

 Aerospace and Defense